kaslusimoes/MSc-Thesis/source/31_meanfield.md

 ## Model 1 {#sec:meanfield}
 <!-- A Mean Field society model -->

-A possible strategy to study a society of the agents developed in [@sec:bayesgaussperceptron] is to recognize relevant information that describes the model and proceed with Statistical Mechanics tools.
+A possible strategy to study a society of the agents developed in [@sec:entropicdynamics] is to recognize relevant information that describes the model and proceed with Statistical Mechanics tools.
 At some point the calculation might become intractable and one must transition to approximate results and/or computational methods.
 In this section we develop a Mean Field approach to an specific canonical ensemble of social agents in a noisy society.
 The work follows closely [@Simoes2018].

 To look for the relevant information that describes the model we first look at the Update [@eq:upstudent; @eq:upc].
 For simplicity we consider that the description of our "moral space" $\mathbb{R}^K$ is already one that renders the "moral dimensions" independent from one another, and we assume that $\mathbf{C}_n =  \gamma^2_n \mathbb1$.
 We also assume that, for a certain timescale, the evolution of $\gamma$ is frozen.
 Hence, the update mechanism is going to be led only by: